sous-chefs/mysql/README.md

 - `version` - Version of the `mysql_service` instance the config is meant for.
 Used to calculate path.
-Only necessary when using packages with unique configuration paths, such as RHEL Software Collections, or OmniOS.
+Only necessary when using packages with unique configuration paths, such as RHEL Software Collections or OmniOS.
 Defaults to 'nil'

 #### Actions
-- `:create` - Renders the template do disk at a path calculated using the instance parameter.
+- `:create` - Renders the template to disk at a path calculated using the instance parameter.

 - `:delete` - Deletes the file from the conf.d directory calculated